prayash-d/cps714_login_authentication/README.md

 - Python (version 3.10 or higher recommended)
 - pip (Python package installer)
-- Virtualenv (optional but recommended for isolating dependencies)
+- Virtualenv (optional but recommended for isolating dependencies) or pipenv

 ## Installation Instructions